zhuangya/io-ts/docs/modules/Codec.ts.md

 - is it possible to define a Semigroup for DecodeError?
 - is it possible to handle `enum`s?
-- is it possible to define a Decoder which fails on additional fields?
+- is it possible to define a Decoder which fails on additional properties?
 - is it possible to get only the first error?
 - readonly?
 - does it support recursion in schemas?